patternfly/patternfly-elements-org/theming/colors.md

 ::: section
 ## UI Colors

-A user interface uses color to convey:
+User interface colors are meant to provide basic colors for other page elements besides links and body text.
+The color is used to convey:

  - **Feedback**: Error and success states
  - **Information**: Charts, graphs, and wayfinding elements